CC.13 - Risk Categories Identified

 • CC.15 - Safety In The Home Care Environment

-Click here to access CC.15 - Safety In The Home Care Environment or view below.
 Safety In The Home Care Environment Helpful precautions to prevent incidents or accidents involving employees and/or clients in the home are listed below.
-Keep all ...
+Keep all emergency numbers by the client’s phone.
+Keep all medicines and medical supplies out ...